-Join Mike Meyers for an in-depth discussion in this video Media sources, part of CompTIA A+ Exam Prep (220-902) Part 2: Putting Pieces Together.
+Join Mike Meyers for an in-depth discussion in this video Media sources, part of CompTIA A+ (220-902) Cert Prep: 2 Putting Pieces Together.

 - If you're gonna be installing Windows,…you need some form of installation media.…Now, traditionally with Windows, we've used optical media,…we've been using it since, well, a long, long time ago.…And there's nothing wrong with optical media…in and of itself, except for, well, a couple of things.…Number one, if you ever have to reinstall Windows,…I hope you still got this optical media,…otherwise you're in trouble.…Optical media in my case tends to disappear a lot.…Optical media gets scratched.…And then on top of that, optical media is relatively slow.…